chatterley-ai/chatterley/README.md

 * **Chat with any type of data.** Why limit yourself to text?
 Chatterley allows you to attach images, videos, audio, fetch websites, load PDFs ...
 * **Generate images.** Want to generate images too?
 Chatterley can do that.
 Run image synthesis (local-only) without leaving the chat interface.
 * **Chat in style.** Chatterley allows extensive customization of the chat experience; design your own color palettes, change the font, change the text size.
+* **Any model, any backend, anytime (pre-alpha).** Chatterley supports dynamic model swapping mid-chat, allowing for quick experimentation and A/B testing of nearly any open or closed model.
+Swap between any supported backend (VLLM, SGLang, LlamaCPP, Native) and run speed comparisons in your local environment.
+Compare GGUF checkpoint response quality.
+All without leaving the chat.
+LlamaCPP and Native on MacOS supported today, VLLM and SGLang support coming soon.

 <div align="center">
   <img alt="Chatterley" width="720" src="frontend/chatterley/public/images/gallery-03.png">